Asad3746/Fyp-web-new/README.md

 ## Acknowledgements

-I would like to thank my project guide, Prof. Dr. Raghavendra Kulkarni, for his constant support and guidance.
+I would like to thank my project guide, Mam Zareen, for his constant support and guidance.
 I also extend my gratitude to the faculty members of the Department of Computer Science, my friends, and family for their encouragement and assistance throughout the project.

 ##DEMO